 Om represents everything – the beginning, the middle and the end, the past, the present and the future.
 It encompasses all sounds – mankind, nature, machinery … it is the hum of the earth. ~ Mandukya Upanishad

-Sound and meaning
+Sound and meaning of Om or Aum

-‘U’ (a prolonged “oooh” sound) - this sound signifies the steadiness that carries you along and the energy that preserves and sustains you and the world.
+‘U’ (a prolonged “oooh” sound).
+This sound signifies the steadiness that carries you along and the energy that preserves and sustains you and the world.
 It is associated with the Hindu God, Vishnu – the Preserver.
 From the ‘A’ sound, the lips begin to move together and the sound gradually moves forward, rolling along the upper palate and vibrating in the throat.